The History of MED-EL Electrode Arrays

 1996: 12-Channel Electrodes

-Today, all MED-EL electrode arrays use 12 channels of stimulation.
-The very first 12-channel electrode, the Standard, was introduced in 1996.
+Today, all MED-EL electrode arrays use 12 electrode contacts to stimulate the cochlea.
+The very first array with 12 electrode contacts, the STANDARD, was introduced in 1996.

 How the Standard 31.5mm electrode array might look when fully inserted into an average cochlea.